jig099/sonarlit/README.md

 /tools, /scripts: Convenience directory for your use.
 Should contain scripts to automate tasks in the project, for example, build scripts, rename scripts.
 Usually contains .sh, .cmd files for example.
 /build: The place where your built files will go.
 Usually split into two directories, Debug and Release, it can contain binaries, .DLLs and any compiled files.
 It may also contain build scripts, like makefiles, but they should generally be in the root.
 /test: Contains unit tests... no, in fact, all tests!

+# Basic rules:
+1. push no more than 100 lines per time
+2. pull request is required for each push